Oleksandr Kuzmuk: Career in independent Ukraine

-From 1995 to 1996, Kuzmuk was commander of the National Guard of Ukraine and was appointed Minister of Defence.
-In late 2001, he finished his military career and became a politician by participating in the 2002 Ukrainian parliamentary election on the party list of the For United Ukraine! alliance.
+From 1995 to 1996, Kuzmuk was commander of the National Guard of Ukraine.
+In 1996 he was appointed Minister of Defence.
+In late 2001, Kuzmuk was dismissed following the shootdown of Siberia Airlines 1812 over the Black Sea, which was widely blamed on Ukrainian armed forces.

+After finishing his military career, Kuzmuk became a politician by participating in the 2002 Ukrainian parliamentary election on the party list of the For United Ukraine! alliance.
 Soon after winning multiple seats in the Verkhovna Rada, however, the alliance collapsed, and Kuzmuk stayed with the Labour Ukraine party, an off-shot of the Labour Party of Ukraine.
 During that time in 2004, he was again appointed the Minister of Defence, while keeping his parliamentary seat.
 After the Orange Revolution, Kuzmuk lost his ministerial seat, and was replaced by Anatoliy Hrytsenko.

+From May 25 to December 18, 2007, he was Vice Prime Minister of Ukraine.

 In the 2012 Ukrainian parliamentary election, Kuzmuk was elected into the Verkhovna Rada as a member of Party of Regions.

 In the 2014 parliamentary election, Kuzmuk tried to win a seat through winning electoral district 38 situated in Novomoskovsk, Dnipropetrovsk Oblast, but failed, finishing in third place with 12.78% of the vote.
 The announcement of the final result for electoral district 38 (won by Vadym Nesterenko) was delayed until mid-November because Kuzmuk challenged the results in court, claiming Nesterenko was guilty of fraud and bribery of voters.

 In 2019, Kuzmuk was dismissed from the Armed Forces having reached the retirement age of 65.
 However, following the 2022 Russian invasion of Ukraine, he subsequently volunteered for the Territorial Defence.

+Advisor to the Commander of the Territorial Defense Forces (Ukraine)

+In February 2022, he became a special advisor to the Commander of the Territorial Defense Forces of Ukraine.
+On December 7, 2025, he was dismissed following an investigation over his reinstatement and the presentation of awards to military personnel, even though he had served as Minister of Defense during the Kuchma administration and was a member of the Yanukovych government.